mlcommons/training/reasoning/README.md

 ### Data preprocessing

-The recipe consumes prebuilt JSONL files through from [Benchmark-R2E-Gym-Easy](https://huggingface.co/datasets/hfilaretov/Benchmark-R2E-Gym-Easy).
+The recipe consumes prebuilt JSONL files from [Benchmark-R2E-Gym-Easy](https://huggingface.co/datasets/hfilaretov/Benchmark-R2E-Gym-Easy).
 Each row represents a software-engineering task for the NeMo-Gym environment.
 We filtered the original `R2E-Gym/R2E-Gym-Subset` dataset based on these two conditions:
 * whether an environment container image successfully builds for both x86_64 and aarch64
 * complexity using the following condition: